 Pearls and Pitfalls

-Management of pneumonia should start with a ABC approach and stabilization of the patient with an acute pneumonia.
+- Management of pneumonia should start with an ABC approach and stabilization of the patient with an acute pneumonia.

-Chest radiography continues to be the mainstay for diagnosis of pneumonia; however, additional modalities such as ultrasound and CT scan may be helpful in certain situations.
+- Chest radiography continues to be the mainstay for diagnosis of pneumonia; however, ultrasound and CT scan may be helpful in certain situations.

 Corbo J, Friedman B, Bijur P, Gallagher EJ.
 Limited usefulness of initial blood cultures in community acquired pneumonia.
 Emerg Med J. 2004; Jul;21(4):446-448.
 PMID: 15208227

 Fine MJ, Auble TE, Yealy DM, et al. A prediction rule to identify low-risk patients with community acquired pneumonia.
 N Engl Med.
 1997; 336: 243-250.
 PMID: 8995086